This easy fig jam recipe from dried figs is the perfect summer delight. Make this jam any time of the year thanks to the dried figs.

 Have you ever had fig jam?
 If this is your first time, you are in for a treat.
 There are so many amazing things you can do with fig jam.
 Instead of using fresh figs, check out how we made this jam using dried figs instead.

-So — what is so great about making this homemade jam with dried figs?
+So — what is so great about making this easy fig jam from dried figs?
 The best thing is that you can make this jam any time of year.
 Figs grown from a fig tree are usually only in season for a short time (generally August through October).
 By using dried figs, you can make this any time of year.

 Another reason to use dried figs is that the cost is cheaper.
 A jar of good fig jam will run you around $4-$6.
 Dried Misson figs were only $1.24 for the bag at Walmart.